pgadmin-org/pgadmin4/docs/en_US/container_deployment.rst

 Sometimes it's desirable to have users connect to pgAdmin through a reverse proxy rather than directly to the container it's running in.
 The following examples show how this can be achieved.
-In all cases, pgAdmin is running in a container on the same host, with port 5050 on the host mapped to port 80 on the container, for example:
+With traditional reverse proxy servers such as `Nginx <https://www.nginx.com/>`_, pgAdmin is running in a container on the same host, with port 5050 on the host mapped to port 80 on the container, for example:

 .. code-block:: bash